 William E. McGee National Civil Rights Moot Court - Coaches

-John D. Kershman is a graduate of Washington University Law and is a Regional Team Leader over St. Charles, and Union, Missouri at Stange Law Firm, P.C. which has numerous offices focusing on Domestic Litigation and Appeals.
+John D. Kershman is a graduate of Washington University Law.
+He is a Regional Team Leader of the Western Region at Stange Law Firm, PC with multiple offices throughout Missouri and Illinois focusing on Domestic Litigation and Appeals.
 He has been selected by Missouri & Kansas Super Lawyers annually since 2010.
-Mr. Kershman coached the National Civil Rights Appellate Advocacy Team to three consecutive National Championships by way of the law school capturing the 24th, 25th, and 26th Annual McGee National Civil Rights Competition held annually at the University of Minnesota.
+He was Lead Counsel rated in 2014 for Divorce and Family Law.
+Professor Kershman is an adjunct LLM instructor in Introduction to U.S. Law and Methods and has coached the National Civil Rights Appellate Advocacy Team to three consecutive National Championships by way of the law school capturing the 24th, 25th, and 26th Annual McGee National Civil Rights Competition held annually at the University of Minnesota.
 Members of the team capturing the 26th McGee Civil Rights championship went on to capture the law school’s first ever National Championship in the ABA National Appellate Advocacy Competition the following year.

 Kelly Snyder is an Assistant Prosecuting Attorney in St. Louis County.
 Previously, Ms. Snyder served as a Special Assistant United States Attorney in the Southern District of Illinois and also clerked for the Honorable David R. Herndon, Chief Judge of the U.S. District Court for the Southern District of Illinois.
 She is a graduate of Washington University School of Law and of the University of Notre Dame.